Custom Templates

 - Custom Templates actively used by an instance cannot be deleted.

-- Compute instances that run a Custom Template cannot be moved from an Organization to another, as Custom Templates are Organization-specific.
+- Compute instances that run a Custom Template cannot be moved from one organization to another, as Custom Templates are organization-specific.

-- Templates not using cloud-init will not integrate entirely with the Exoscale experience, and will require some manual handling.
+- Templates not using cloud-init will not integrate entirely with Exoscale, and require manual handling.
 See the cloud-init section for more details.